MJJoyce/xdata-nba/README.md

 ### Loading the NBA dataset

-There are scripts for ingesting the NBA data into Solr in the `/python-import`.
-You can run the scripts with the following to ingest all the NBA data.
+There are scripts for ingesting the NBA data into Solr in the `/vagrant/python-import`.
+To ingest all the NBA data simply run the following.

 ```
-cd python-import
+cd /vagrant/python-import
 python NBAIngest /path/to/nba/data
 ```